 Climate Challenge Fund information surgeries

-These free events will be useful for any community-led organisation in Scotland wanting to know more about applying for funding from the Scottish Government's Climate Challenge Fund (CCF).
+These free events will be useful for any community-led organisation in Scotland wanting to know more about applying for funding from the Scottish Government's Climate Challenge Fund.

-The CCF Information Surgeries will include a presentation from Keep Scotland Beautiful to introduce the CCF and the support that they provide to applicants.
-Attendees will also be able to learn more about projects currently in receipt of CCF funding and support available from other organisations such as Zero Waste Scotland, Home Energy Scotland and Local Energy Scotland.
-This will be followed by a question and answer session and the chance to talk through project ideas and learn more about climate change.
+The CCF Information Surgeries will include a presentation from Keep Scotland Beautiful to introduce the CCF, climate change and the support that we provide to applicants.
+Attendees will also be able to learn more about local projects currently in receipt of CCF funding and support available from other organisations such as Zero Waste Scotland, Home Energy Scotland and Local Energy Scotland.
+This will be followed by a question and answer session and the chance to talk through project ideas one-to-one.
+Agendas of each surgery may vary slightly so please do check below for details.

 - 4 August - Spean Bridge (10am - 1pm at Spean Bridge Community Hall) - Find out more and book online